jmerle/taiga-screenshotter/README.md

 # Taiga Screenshotter

 A little Node.js script to take screenshots of a Taiga scrumboard and burndown chart.
+Only works on public projects.

 ## Usage